dan-wagner/DMHEE_HIV/README.md

 ## Project Admin

--   Write RunAll script for distinct scenarios.
+- [ ] write a "RunAll" script for distinct scenarios.
   - Start with a windows batch file?